-If you are using Nginx web server, you need integrate it with your W3 total cache.
-Include the nginx.conf file, created by W3 total cache on your public folder, to your Nginx Server setting.
+If you are using the Nginx web server, you need to integrate it with your W3 total cache.
+Include the Nginx.conf file, created by W3 total cache on your public folder, to your Nginx Server setting.
 Read here to know more.

 If it is not working for you, just untick Rewrite URL Structure.